PurvaniiPragya/Air-Quality-Index/README.md

-This is a real time AQI map using the sample code in the World Air Quality Index Project website.
+This is a real time AQI map using the sample Leaflet code in the World Air Quality Index Project website.